aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 });
 ```

-When you use `Table`, you can enable contributor insights for a table or specifig global secondary index by setting `contributorInsightsEnabled` to `true`.
+When you use `Table`, you can enable contributor insights for a table or specific global secondary index by setting `contributorInsightsEnabled` to `true`.

 ```ts
 const table = new dynamodb.Table(this, 'Table', {